alejandro5042/Run-IrcBot/README.md

 ### Redirecting Sub-Command Output

-It is useful to run regular PowerShell commands and redirect their output to IRC.
-Remember, any output written will be sent via IRC:
+It is useful to run regular PowerShell commands for a reply.
+Remember, any output written from your script will be sent via IRC:

 ```PowerShell
 param ($Message, $Bot)